Astera-org/minetest/games/globo/notes.md

 - you shouldn't be able to swim long distances (maybe just really saps your energy)
 - should drop out of "attack eat" when you lose sight of the prey
-- make pregnant a timer rather than a bool
 - player should be no different than other animals to the mobs
 - if pulse blossom is in your inventory it should hurt you
 - plants spread